walidboughdiri/mf-maestro/README.md

 - add a mechanism to extract the framework from micro-frontend's build and be able to cache an already loaded framework (by version) and give it to a micro-frontend if it needs to.
 This would reduce micro-frontends sizes, since for now, each one needs to load its own version.
 This is the main drawback of MfMaestro for now.
 - move tests to [cypress.io](https://www.cypress.io/).
+- fix this doc
+- add list of UI/UX patterns we have been developping
+- explain backend realtime architecture
+- add realtime frontend architecture
+- improve demo to better match real use cases
+- add